Donor identification and referral

 Any successful deceased donation programme has a fundamental reliance on the identification and referral of all potential donors.

-Deceased donation also benefits from referrals of potential donors being made as early as practicable and responded to as efficiently as possible.
+Deceased donation benefits from referrals of potential donors being made as early as practicable and responded to as efficiently as possible.
 This is because the benefits of timely referral of potential donors are largely to be realised through earlier involvement of the Specialist Nurse - Organ Donation (SN-OD) team, and include:

 - access to expert clinical advice, for example on the neurological determination of death (brain-stem death testing).